panjikrisnayasa/valetgo/README.md

 ValetGo is a mobile app for use in Singapore that allows users to  book a valet to drive user and their car home after a night of  drinking.
 This app is made using Flutter with GetX as its state management and this app is still under development.

+This project consists of 2 apps: ValetGo Customer and ValetGo Valet.

 ## Link to the app

 ### Android